ongsiming/ongsiming/README.md

 Yes, I'm a Web 3.0 enthusiast and a builder
 I code with **Python, JS/TS, Rust.**

-I'm currently trying to transit my path to dev-ops and SC developer.
+I'm currently trying to change my path to dev-ops and SC developer.

 <!--